seeirooo/1y1q/README.md

 # 1y1q
-Projects from the first quarter of my first academic year
+🐸 Hi there!
+Here I'm uploading my projects of the first quarter of my first academic year, which consist on basic programs written in C++ and Java